-9. Click Rights>> and assign the desired permission for the user (e.g., test1) created above.

-10. Check the check boxes of Read, Create Files/Dirs, List Directories and Overwrite/Delete to make sure the FTP user has the read and write permission.
+Click Rights>> and assign the desired permission for the user (for example, test1) created above.
+Check the check boxes of Read, Create Files/Dirs, List Directories and Overwrite/Delete to make sure the FTP user has the read and write permission.